Stormynova/Uno_Card_detection/README.md

 ## Getting Started

 To get started with the UnoCardDetection system, follow the steps to install dependencies, prepare the dataset, train the model, and perform real-time detection using a webcam.

+## Testing

+This model has been rigorously tested, the testing files can be viewed.
+The images below show the testing of the final model.

 ### Prerequisites